Dr. Bruno Oberle has been the Director General of the International Union for Conservation of Nature (IUCN) from July 2020 to July 2023.

 Parallel to these professional tasks, Dr. Oberle assumed a number of university teaching and research missions, working, for example, on the analysis and definition of a typology of environmental conflicts and mechanisms for their resolution.
 He taught courses on ecological problem-solving in the Department of Environmental Natural Sciences at ETH Zurich for a number of years.

-Since 2016, Dr Oberle has been Professor of Green Economy and Resource Governance at the EPFL.
-He also heads up the IRGC, the International Risk Governance Centre at that same university.
+Since 2016, Dr. Oberle served as Chair of the Green Economy and Resource Governance Programme at the École Polytechnique Fédérale de Lausanne (EPFL).
+He also headed the International Risk Governance Centre at that same university.
 His work focuses on the transition to a society which generates greater benefits with less natural resources, thus respecting the limits of our planet.
 This involves identification and quantification of the key parameters of that transition.
 The mechanisms, obstacles and impacts of the transition are treated at various levels: at the level of the individual players, e.g. enterprises (micro), at the global level of the community of states (macro), and with reference to regions, urban systems or infrastructures (meso).